 Updated Hydraulic Model Will Shape Future Sewer Upgrades

-A regularly updated model helps the City maintain sanitary sewer service for more than 136,000 residents.
+A regularly updated hydraulic model helps the City of Columbia maintain sanitary sewer service for more than 136,000 residents.

 At a Glance

-- The City of Columbia, South Carolina, selected Hazen to model and evaluate all pipes 15 inches in diameter and greater in its sanitary sewer system.
+- The City of Columbia selected Hazen to model and evaluate all pipes 15 inches in diameter and greater throughout its sanitary sewer system.

 - Since 2012, Hazen’s data-based hydraulic models have helped the City pinpoint weak spots, plan upgrades, improve operations, and prevent overflows in the system.